Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Berglund-Hübsch and the Sasaki-Reeb cone

 \section{Berglund-Hübsch and the Sasaki-Reeb cone}

 In general, invertible polynomials can be written as with $\operatorname{det}\left(A_{i j}\right) \neq 0$, and so the Berglund-Hübsch transpose rule \cite{BH}, is given by

 that is, $f^T\left(x_1, \ldots, x_n\right)$ is defined by transposing the exponent matrix $A=\left(A_{i j}\right)_{i, j}$ of the original polynomial.
 It is well-known that the Berglund-Hübsch transpose rule of an invertible polynomial remains invertible.
-It is natural to consider the links associated to $f$ and $f^T.$ Let us look at an example in dimension five to see how the Berglund-H\"ubsch transpose rule works in the context of Sasakian geometry.
+It is natural to consider the links associated to $f$ and $f^T$.
+Let us see how the Berglund-H\"ubsch transpose rule works in the context of Sasakian geometry through an example in dimension five.